 In September 2021, I arrived at Collemacchia, Molise, Italy, for an art residency at The Museum of Loss and Renewal.
 Collemacchia is a tiny village, in a network of tiny villages in a mountainous region spearheaded by the town Filignano, and further, Venafro.
 Each village is reachable via a vast network of ancient paths, all built onto the mountain sides.

 Through this, I began to sketch along the various paths that I walked, in places that I would pause at.
 Both heightened sounds and mountain scenes gave way to a fun number of site-specific improvised sound-sketches.
-I wanted to create visual work based on a very visceral gesture, a quality of stroke inherent in my cello work.
+I wanted to create visual work based on a very free and visceral gesture, a quality of stroke inherent in my cello work.
 In addition, I wanted to further explore my sound sketches as graphic scores.

 At the residency, I handmade a prototype pocket book called, “21 Things to do in Collemacchia”.
 It is a book to put in your pocket while you walk.
 And when you find a place to sit, take out the book, a pen or a pencil, and begin to draw on its pages.

 In the near future, I will be making a limited run of the first edition of this, and if you are interested, then please let me know.

 All content created, produced, and copyrighted by Semay Wu 2021.